 Eco-Friendly Ornaments – Forage Twig Star

-There are many different shapes you can make using foraged twigs.
-However, I decided to make eco-friendly star ornaments to go with the Christmas Tree Ornaments.
+You can make many different shapes using foraged twigs.
+However, I decided to make eco-friendly star ornaments to accompany the Christmas Tree Ornaments.

 You can follow the exact instructions as the Christmas tree and paint the star with chalk paint if desired.